 5. Solid global demand as economies rebound from COVID.

-6. Recent decline in the Australian dollar against the USD.
+6. Continuing decline in the Australian dollar against the USD.

 If you require any further information please contact your Ball & Doggett Sales Executive.